breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 ```

 ### How to handle errors in async functions?

-A good way of handling errors in async functions is to use the try ... catch statements.
+A good way of handling errors in async functions is to use the try... catch statements.

 ```javascript
 async function handeErrors() {